How To Prepare for and Beat Inflation in Retail in 2022

 High inflation as a small business owner — especially in retail — can be a huge source of stress and concern.
 Every day, we hear news about inflation and its effects on our daily lives, from the cost of groceries to how gas prices are making it harder to get retail items in stores.

 But there are ways to prepare for inflation, and it starts with understanding the root causes.
-Inflation in 2022 stems from several factors: disruptions in the global supply chain causing shortages, increased demand brought about by the pandemic, and the war in Ukraine.
+Inflation in 2024 stems from several factors: disruptions in the global supply chain causing shortages, increased demand brought about after the pandemic, the ongoing war in Ukraine, and more.
 Demand is outpacing supply, which causes prices to go up.

 Inflation in retail can be especially difficult because you’re dealing with physical products, so increased costs in the supply chain may have a big impact on your revenue.
 Luckily, we’re here to help.
 In this article, we cover what inflation is, how it affects you and your customers, and ways to beat inflation in retail.